across-protocol/scraper-api/README.md

 ## OP Rebates

 Deposits sent to an OP stack chain accruel OP rewards.
 New chains can be added as needed by editing [this line](https://github.com/across-protocol/scraper-api/blob/master/src/modules/rewards/services/op-rebate-service.ts#L263-L265).

+## Add new SpokePool contracts

+For adding SpokePool contract to query events from, these steps need to be followed:

+1. Make sure a provider is added in the `web3.providers` list from [here](https://github.com/across-protocol/scraper-api/blob/master/src/modules/configuration/index.ts#L61) for the chain.
+The env variable in the production environment must be added via [zion](https://github.com/UMAprotocol/zion/blob/master/docs/comp-doc/howto-across-api.md#update-variables).

+2. Add the SpokePool contract configuration [here](https://github.com/across-protocol/scraper-api/blob/master/src/modules/configuration/index.ts#L94).

+3. (_Optionally_) If the scraping process requires a custom distance to be maintained from the head block, add it [here](https://github.com/across-protocol/scraper-api/blob/master/src/modules/scraper/service.ts#L212).

+:warning: Make sure the contract address is the proxy address, not the address of the implementation contract.